bizzguy/article-kotlin-synthetics/README.md

 In Activities, you can reference synthetics anytime after Activity.setContentView is called.

+### Using Kotlin Synthetics

-### Usage
+### Layout
 Nothing special must be done to existing layouts.
 Use them as they are.

-### Layout
 ```xml
 <TextView
   android:id="@id/myTextView"